onqtam/headjack/docs/why/7_REPUTATION.md

 > "Whoever does a thing best ought to be the one to do it.
 It is criminal to try to get business away from another man—criminal because one is then trying to lower for personal gain the condition of one's fellow man—to rule by force instead of by intelligence." - [Henry Ford](https://www.goodreads.com/quotes/8659213-2-a-disregard-of-competition-whoever-does-a-thing-best)

+> "But it is possible to create a society in which everybody is given not equal rewards, but equal opportunities, and where rewards vary not in accordance with the ownership of property, but with the worth of a person's contribution to that society.
+In other words, society should make it worth people's while to give their best to the country.
+This is the way to progress." - [Lee Kuan Yew](https://www.goodreads.com/quotes/9814929-but-it-is-possible-to-create-a-society-in-which)

+> "Human beings are created unequal, and no amount of social engineering or government intervention can significantly alter one’s lot in life.
+At most, government policies can help equalise opportunity at the starting point, but they cannot ensure equal outcomes.
+Society is bound to end up with unequal outcomes." - [Lee Kuan Yew](https://www.goodreads.com/quotes/11294271-human-beings-are-created-unequal-and-no-amount-of-social)

 > "Noocracy ( where nous means 'wise' and kratos means 'rule' therefore 'rule of the wise' ) is a form of government where decision making is done by wise people.
 The idea is proposed by various philosophers such as [Plato](https://en.wikipedia.org/wiki/Plato), [Gautama Buddha](https://en.wikipedia.org/wiki/The_Buddha), [al-Farabi](https://en.wikipedia.org/wiki/Al-Farabi) and [Confucius](https://en.wikipedia.org/wiki/Confucius)." - [Noocracy, Wikipedia](https://en.wikipedia.org/wiki/Noocracy#:~:text=Noocracy%20(/,and%20Confucius.)